pokepark/PokemonRaidBot/README.md

 └── docker-compose.yml
 ```

-- Check the `docker-compose.yml` for your customization.
+- Check the `docker-compose.yml` for adjusting it to your needs.
 Change the two `CRON_COMMAND` variables and replace `changeme` with either your API key or your cleanup secret.
 Make sure to also edit the DB credentials at the bottom of the file.
 Basically, replace every `changeme`.
 - Now setup the Raidbot as usual.
 Change the `config.json` to your needs (remeber to use `raidbot-db` in the `DB_HOST` value field).
-Maybe maybe modify stuff in `config/telegram.json`, `custom/` or `access/`, etc.
+Maybe modify stuff in `config/telegram.json`, `custom/` or `access/`, etc.

 Change the file permissions: